joshuagryphon/plastid/docs/source/examples/gene_expression.rst

 .................................................
 For other experimental data types -- e.g. :term:`ribosome profiling`, :term:`DMS-Seq`,
-:term:`ChIP-Seq`, :term:`ClIP-Seq`, et c -- the assumptions made by many packages developed for :term:`RNA-seq` analysis do not hold.
+:term:`ChIP-Seq`, :term:`ClIP-Seq`, et c -- the assumptions made by many packages specifically developed for :term:`RNA-seq` analysis do not hold.

-In contrast, the `R`_ package `DESeq`_ offers a very generally applicable statistical approach that is appropriate to virtually any count-based sequencing data (:cite:`Anders2010`, :cite:`Anders2013`).
+In contrast, the `R`_ package `DESeq`_ (:cite:`Anders2010`,
+:cite:`Anders2013`) offers a generally applicable statistical approach that is appropriate to virtually any count-based sequencing data.

-As input, `DESeq` takes two objects:
+As input, `DESeq`_ takes two objects:

  #.
-A table of *uncorrected, unnormalized* :term:`counts`, in which
+A table of *uncorrected, unnormalized* :term:`counts`, in which:

-    each row in the table corresponds to a genomic region, and each column an experimental sample.
-The value in each cell corresponds to the number of counts in that region, in that sample.
+      - each table row corresponds to a genomic region
+      - each column corresponds to an experimental sample
+      - the value in a each cell corresponds ot the number of counts in the corresponding genomic region and sample

  #.
-An experimental design describing the relationships between samples
+An *experimental design* describing the relationships between samples
-    (e.g. if any are technical or biological replicates)
+    (e.g. if any are technical or biological replicates, if any samples interact in other ways)

 From these, `DESeq`_ separately models intrinsic counting error as well as inter-replicate error, and from these error models can infer significant